aiven/devportal/docs/products/kafka/howto/prevent-full-disks.rst

 #.
 Select your new service plan and click **Upgrade** .

 This launches new nodes with more disk space.
-As data is moved from the old nodes to the new ones, disk usage returns to an acceptable level and the ACL is updated to allow write operations again.
+Once data is moved from the old nodes to the new ones, disk usage returns to an acceptable level and the ACL is updated to allow write operations again.

 You can also use the CLI command :ref:`avn-cli-service-update` to upgrade your service plan.